USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch04_science.md

 This approach defining the CMAQ chemical mechanisms allows the chemical reactions and their species to be a fixed part of the executable code.
 Modifications to the namelists can change predictions saved to the output files, deposition processes of species, emissions inputs and other options for species without recompiling the executable.
 The namelists defining a chemical mechanism are used by CCTM as well as the ICON and BCON pre-processors.
 The FORTRAN modules are required to run utility programs such as create_ebi and inline_phot_preproc and JPROC.

 ### Lightning NO processing in CMAQ
+** >>COMMENT<< ** Update sentence about the availability of the parameter file (should not say "with the NLDN hourly flash data")

+** >>COMMENT<< ** Need to be sure this is still accurate (and recommended for use).

+** >>COMMENT<< **  The reliance on K-F needs to be better explained here.
+This means K-F in WRF; there is no provision to use LNO in CMAQ if K-F was not used in WRF.
+How is this information communicated from WRF to MCIP to CCTM?

 CMAQ is instrumented to estimate the impacts of NO emissions from lightning on air quality.
 Details of the CCTM lightning NO capability are described in [Chapter 7](CMAQ_OGD_ch07_programs_libraries.md) and in the [CMAQv52 Release Notes](../../CCTM/docs/Release_Notes/Lightning_NOx.md).
 Emissions of lightning NO can either be generated inline or read in as an external input file that contains 3-D NO data.
 There are two ways to estimate lightning NO emissions in the CCTM:
 * Use observed hourly lightning flash count data from National Lightning Detection Network (NLDN).
 A lightning parameter file also contains the ocean mask and ICCG data (climatological data for the ratio between inter-cloud to cloud-to-ground flashes); the ocean mask and ICCG data are used in both inline production schemes.
 The parameter file is available with the NLDN hourly flash data.
 The default lightning NO production rate is set to 350 moles per flash for both CG and IC flashes, but these values can be modified through the CCTM environment variables (MOLSNCG and MOLSNIC).
 * Use linear (log-linear) parameters derived from historical NLDN data and model predicted convective precipitation from the Kain-Fritsch convective scheme.
 This option is available when observed hourly flash count data (e.g., NLDN) are not available, such as air quality forecasts and future climate applications.

 ### CALMAP: Crop calendar map preprocessor
+** >>COMMENT<< ** Has anyone run/tested the CALMAP processor recently?
+Deposition changes in v5.3 have a large impact on dust estimates.
+Need to think carefully about what we want to say about windblown dust in the updated guide.

+** >>COMMENT<< ** Are we recommending dust here?
+How would a user know whether to use dust or not?

+** >>COMMENT<< **  Can I run dust with the two-way model?
+If so, where would I get GRIDCRO2D?
+Is this done before I run CCTM, or can it be done on the fly?

+** >>COMMENT<< ** Figure 4-5: Where do I get these inputs?
+Need to specify what comes with CCTM and what a user has to do separately.
+Where does BELD01 come from?

 CMAQ has the capability to estimate windblown dust emissions in-line in the CCTM.
 The CMAQ dust emissions module uses land cover/land use data to identify dust source regions.
 The dust module includes a feature to estimate dust blown off by the wind (as opposed to anthropogenic dust emissions) from agricultural areas and the impacts of planting and harvesting cycles on available erodible lands that affect dust emissions.
 Calmap is a preprocessor to the CCTM that uses crop calendar information to produce gridded crop planting and harvesting dates for input to the CMAQ dust module.